Take a look at our glossary, where we explain relevant terms relating to investments in forests and agriculture.

 ForestFinance forests are in general completely different from monocultures.
 The ecologically managed forests mainly consist of native tree species that are suited to the location.
 We are building forests or, more specifically, the tropical version of a plenter forest.
 All of the ForestFinance products aim at creating a socially and ecologically sustainable forest suited to the location.
 However, there are some differences between the individual products:

-With Oasis 1 you invest in the development of a organically managed agroforestry system with olive trees and date palms.
-ForestFinance has decided to produce both dates and olives as organic food - in order to protect the environment and to achieve more stable and higher prices.
-In the long term, the project plan aims to plant so-called subplants on the date areas.
-Possible crops include pomegranates and various vegetables.
+Our organic farming projects in Morocco include organic farming with olive trees, date palms and almond trees.
+ForestFinance has decided to produce both dates and olives as organic food in order to protect the environment and achieve more stable and higher prices.
+In the long term, the project plan foresees the planting of so-called underplanting on the date areas.
+In addition to dates and olives, we have decided to produce the superfood almonds as organic food in order to protect the environment and achieve more stable and higher prices.

-A fair exchange of interests without expulsion or taking advantage of the financial situation of sellers has always been part of our corporate philosophy.
-This means that ForestFinance contributes to the improvement of the living and working conditions of the local population, including the land sellers through the creation of long-term and socially secure jobs but also through additional social programmes and by directly involving the local population.
-New forest can only be created in a sustainable and long-lasting way if the local population benefits from it, too.
+A fair balance of interests without evictions or taking advantage of the economic hardship of the sellers has been part of our philosophy since the company was founded.
+This also means that ForestFinance contributes to improving the working and living conditions of the local population, including the land sellers through the creation of long-term and socially secure jobs, but also through accompanying social programmes and close involvement of the local population.
+After all, new forests can only be created sustainably and in the long term if the local population also benefits from them.

 These are the acronyms used for the most commonly known standards that are applied to certify the social and ecological sustainability of climate protection or forest projects.
 ForestFinance forests are certified according to these standards by independent third parties.